CopenhagenSoftware/Handbook/README.md

 * We code defensively
 * We take ownership of the full build and release pipeline for both code and platform

-We know that these methods all require more work and therefore cost upfront but areconfident that they will pay back down the road.
+We know that these methods all require more work and therefore cost upfront but are confident that they will pay back down the road.
 The consequences for these principles are described below.

 ## We do extensive review of everything

 This sets the requirement that one developer can never work alone.
-On every project there willalways be at least 1 developer and 1 reviewer.
+On every project there will always be at least 1 developer and 1 reviewer.

 Reviews are done to spot error and share knowledge.
-It is important that the reviewer pointsout everything that raises an eyebrow.
+It is important that the reviewer points out everything that raises an eyebrow.
 Nothing too big or small.

 Doing reviews can take up several hours of a workday.

-Reviews should be done as fast as possible as to not stop a person from doing work.
+Reviews should be done with high urgency as to not stop a person from doing work.
-If thereview cannot be done within a day the reviewer must state when the review will be done.
+If the review cannot be done within a day the reviewer must state when the review will be done.

 ## We test everything, preferably through automation